 Many interesting rock formations have been created due to rains and winds over the eons.
 Absolutely grab a local guide to show you around.
 There are just so many things to do here, that a week would probably be not enough for a passionate hiker.
 Personally speaking, I’d say that Kyzyl-Oi is, in fact, one of the best tourist attractions in Kyrgyzstan.

 6. Visit Son-Kul Lake

 Son-Kul (sometimes Song Kol or Song Köl) is one of the highest mountain lakes in the world.
 With a length of 29 kilometers, the amazing lake is located at an altitude of more than 3,000 meters.
 In summer the shore will be sprinkled with yurt camps and grazing animals.
 It is also known for its rich birdlife, making it a paradise for ornithologists.

 7. See Jeti-Oguz

 The town of Jeti-Ogus or Jeti-Ögus is one you will not forget so fast.
-Its name translates to seven bulls because there a more than impressive red rock formation is towering above the town.
+Its name translates to seven bulls because of the more than impressive red rock formation towering above the town.
 I cannot stress enough how very beautiful it is!
 Absolutely put it on your list of things to do in Kyrgyzstan.
 It might just be the most famous place in Kyrgyzstan.

 8. Wildlife experiences

-Beyond the western shore of Issyk-Kul, you will find a snow leopard rehabilitation centre.
+Beyond the western shore of Issyk-Kul, you will find a snow leopard rehabilitation center.
 If you got the time, you should definitely stop by to see the fantastic animals.
-Tracking them down in the wild, however, might be a tiny tack too difficult.
+Tracking them down in the wild, however, might be a tiny bit too difficult.